 The government-wide financial statements include not only the County (known as the primary government), but also the legally separate entities for which the County is financially accountable (known as component units).
 The Housing Finance Authority of Hillsborough County, Metropolitan Planning Organization and Hillsborough County City-County Planning Commission are the only discretely presented component units of the County.
 The financial activities of these component units are reported separately from the financial information of the primary government.
 Separate financial statements are not prepared for the Hillsborough County City-County Planning Commission, but financial and other information including budget and actual comparisons are available.
 For more information, see Note 1.A., Financial Reporting Entity, in the Notes to the Financial Statements portion of the Basic Financial Statements.
-The Hillsborough County Civil Service Board, although was legally separate, was included as a part of the primary government because it was fiscally dependent on the County and it provided services almost entirely to the primary government.
+The Hillsborough County Civil Service Board, although was legally separate, was included as a part of the primary government.
 The Hillsborough County Civil Service Board was dissolved effective October 1, 2019.